Chillrend/Exercise_5/README.md

-# This is a readme.me
+# The project will use Maven Java
-# it contain desc. of projekk
+It will contain some Java code